ucfopen/Obojobo/CONTRIBUTING.md

 * `yarn test` to run the tests.
 * `yarn test --watch` to have jest watch your files.
 This is recommended so that you can get feedback as you develop your tests.
-* `yarn test --coverage` to generate a coverage report.
+* `yarn test --coverage` (and `yarn test --watch --coverage`) to generate a coverage report.
 This is useful when working towards 100% coverage.
-You can view the generated report in a web browser by opening coverage/lcov-report/\<project name\>/index.html
+You can view the generated report in a web browser by opening **coverage/lcov-report/\<project name\>/index.html**

-`yarn test` simply runs `jest` so refer to the jest documentation for more options.

 #### Pre-commit hooks